DaveBenham/VenomModules/README.md

 - x16 (dark blue)
 - x32 (purple)

 Aliasing might not be noticeable with chaotic and/or low frequency outputs.
-But the aliasing can become painfully obvious when producing high frequency coherant output unless oversampling is used.
+But the aliasing can become painfully obvious when producing high frequency coherent output unless oversampling is used.
 But oversampling is rather CPU intensive, so you want to use the minimum amount that gives good results.
 An oversample value of x8 uses reasonable CPU with VCV running at 48 kHz, and provides clean output in all but the most extreme cases.

 Due to float arithmetic limitations, the oscillators would stall at the lowest frequency if the VCV sample rate is set above 48 kHz and high oversample rates are used.
 To compensate, the maximum allowed oversampling is reduced as the VCV sample rate increases.
 This enables the oscillators to cover their full range regardless what VCV sample rate is used.

 ### RUNGLER
-The Rungler consists of a sample and hold 8 step arithmetic shift register (ASR) driven by a clock and a data input, along with comparators, logic gates, and a digital to analog converter.
+The Rungler consists of an eight step arithmetic shift register (ASR) driven by a clock and a data input, along with comparators, logic gates, and a digital to analog converter.
 The rungler data input is always derived from the oscillator 1 triangle output.
 The clock input defaults to the oscillator 2 pulse output, but may be overridden at the clock input.
 When a bit shifts out of the shift register, it is XORed with the data input and fed back into the low bit of the ASR.
 The Rungler produces multiple output signals.
 Depending on configuration and the incoming data, the rungler output may be chaotic, or it may have a readily recognized pattern.

 #### PATTERN knob
 Controls whether the Rungler repeats a pattern or is chaotic.
 When fully anticlockwise, the Rungler produces an 8 step pattern.
 When fully clockwise it produces a 16 step pattern, with the first 8 steps being a mirror image of the second 8 steps.
 At noon the rungler output is chaotic.